Shetland Sheepdog

 Shetland Sheepdog Personality

-The Shetland Sheepdog, or Sheltie, is known for its intense love and loyalty toward family members.
+The Shetland Sheepdog, or Sheltie, is one of the dog breeds known for its intense love and loyalty toward family members.
 While they may not be particularly fond of strangers, Shelties are incredibly devoted to their loved ones.

 • Shetland Sheepdog Temperament